OctopusSamples/SpaceCloner/README.md

 # Use Cases
 This script was written to solve the following use cases.

 - As a user I want to split my one massive default space into multiple spaces on the same instance.
+[More details](docs/UseCase-BreakUpSpace.md)
 - As a user I have two Octopus Deploy instances.
 One for dev/test deployments.
 Another for staging/prod deployments.
 I have the same set of projects I want to keep in sync.
+[More details](docs/UseCase-KeepInstancesInSync.md)
 - As a user I want to clone a set of projects to a test instance to experiment with some new options.
 - As a user I want to merge multiple Octopus Deploy instances into the one space on one instance (we wouldn't recommend this, but it is possible).
 - As a user I have a set of "master" projects.
 I clone from that project when I need to create a new project.
 However, when the process on the "master" project is updated I would like to update the existing projects.